SainaAntonova/GameExplorer/README.md

 - Aiogram: A library for creating Telegram bots.
 - Sentence Transformers: A machine learning model for processing text queries.
 - Chroma: A library for efficient similarity search and clustering of dense vectors.
-- Pandas and Numpy: Libraries for data processing and analysis.
+- Pandas, Scikit-learn and Numpy: Libraries for data processing and analysis.
 - Requests: A library for making HTTP requests to the Steam API.

 ## Project Structure